Media24si/SimpleOAuth2/README.md

 ## USAGE

 ### Config
-When you publish vendor files **simpleoauth2.php** config file will be copied to *config* folder.
+When you publish vendor files, the **simpleoauth2.php** config file will be copied to the *config* folder.
-Currently only options to configure are:
+Currently the only configuration options are:
-- username field
+- a username field
-- password field
+- a password field
 - additional conditions

-SimpleOAuth2 uses **Auth::attempt** to authenticate user.
+SimpleOAuth2 uses **Auth::attempt** to authenticate users.

 ### Middleware
-Package comes with one middleware.
-To use it, you need to register it `app\Http\Kernel.php` under `$routeMiddleware`
+The package comes with one middleware.
+To use it, you need to register `app\Http\Kernel.php` under `$routeMiddleware`
 ``` php
 'oauth' => '\Media24si\SimpleOAuth2\Http\Middleware\SimpleOAuth2'
 ```

-Then in your routes you can request valid oauth2 token:
+Then in your routes you can request a valid oauth2 token:
 ``` php
 Route::get('/protected', ['middleware' => ['oauth'], function() { return 'Protected resource'; }]);
 ```
-Because SimpleOAuth2 is using laravel authentication package you can request authenticated user with oauth:
+Because SimpleOAuth2 is using Laravel authentication package you can request an authenticated user with oauth:
 ``` php
 Route::get('/protected', ['middleware' => ['oauth', 'auth'], function() { return 'Protected resource with valid user'; }]);
 ```